ceresBakalite/similarity/shell/README.md

 ## Command Line FAQ
 **1. Why a shell?**

-  Oddly, a very early iteration of Similarity was just a commandline application.
+  Oddly, a very early iteration of Similarity was just a command line application.
 The premise was that this application would reside somewhere in the cloud and would be accessible from any assembly anywhere.
 This would enable a third party application to use all the functionality without the overhead.

   For example, consider a postal service checking for valid address syntax targeting two countries.
 There is a FROM address and a TO address.
 Both these addresses